T-Fang/ECG_XAI/README.md

 # ECG_XAI

 This repository contains the implementation for my Final Year Project at NUS.
 In this project, I developed a scalable explainable AI (XAI) framework for electrocardiogram (ECG) diagnosis.
 The framework can easily incorporate ECG rules expressible in First-order Logic (FOL), automatically capture intermediate interpretable ECG features, and finally produce a diagnosis report comprehensible to cardiologists.
-The detailed report can be found [here](Final Report (Tian Fang).pdf).
+The detailed report can be found [here](Final_Report.pdf).